 Sunny days are often spent in backyard pools or playing games to keep cool.
 Summer fun can be undone when you notice brown spots in your lawn, and a few culprits may be the cause.
 Read on for helpful tips to prevent and cure dead spots on your grass.
+See our related post if you are interested in learning about what causes dead patches in lawns.

 Temporary Lawn Toppers